nikouu/mGBA-http/docs/Design.md

 - Code does not need needless abstractions or overengineering.
 - It needs to remain readable and workable by an intermediate skill level .NET developer as long as they're up to date with features.
 - Unless there is a compelling reason, the UI will be a simple console.
 	- The UI for the bundled in SwaggerUI for quick prototyping is outside of the scope of this document.
+- The Lua script should remain in a single file to ease file management for the end user.
+- The PowerShell build script should remain accessible, easy to run, easy to understand, and quickly modifiable.

 The exception is the custom button API:
 - The mGBA key API works well for the emulator but it requires different thinking from the user.
 The variability for the HTTP call times meaning a key may stay down or up longer than expected and prove frustrating for the user.
 This is why there is a custom button API.